 Cryptocurrencies have attracted great interest in recent years as investors look to attract meaningful returns that beat inflation.
-As a result, digital currencies like Ethereum (ETH), Bitcoin (BTC) and Dogecoin (DOGE) are now oft-seen holdings in many portfolios - for both experienced traders and for retail investors.
+As a result, digital currencies like Ethereum (ETH) and Bitcoin (BTC) are now oft-seen holdings in many portfolios - for both experienced traders and retail investors.
 However, to buy crypto assets, you need to start trading through an online brokerage or crypto exchange which we discuss here.

 How to buy Bitcoin and other cryptocurrencies for your portfolio

 To buy and sell cryptocurrencies, you have several options.
-You can sell an asset and take a digital currency as a payment into your digital wallet.
+You can sell an asset and take digital currency as a payment into your digital wallet.
 You can mine for digital currencies using highly sophisticated computers and software.
-Or, you can buy and sell them in a similar method to stocks and shares - on an exchange.
+Or, you can buy and sell them similarly to stocks and shares - on an exchange.

 You can do so through a couple of means.
 First, there are brokers with online trading platforms that allow you to trade other asset classes.
 Or, you can use specialist online crypto exchanges, which are increasingly popular.
 They can help you cut out the middleman and reduce trading fees.
 However, there is still massive variation between cryptocurrency exchanges, impacting how user-friendly you find each one.